CBIOMES/global-ocean-model/docs/cbiomes_setup.rst

     mv CBIOMES MITgcm/mysetups/.
     mkdir MITgcm/mysetups/CBIOMES/build

-The physical oceanography model input can be downloaded as follows:
+For the physics, model input can be downloaded as follows:

 ::